 The hitch of Clydesdales that calls New Hampshire home is one of several owned by Budweiser, which offers tours of five of its 12 U.S. breweries, including the one in Merrimack.
 Whether or not you decide to take a free brewery tour, you are welcome to visit the Clydesdales at their picturesque stables on the property.
 There are always eight to 10 Clydesdales at the stables, which are open to the public free of charge year round.
 Stable hours are 10 a.m. until 6 p.m. daily.

-The best time to visit is on Clydesdale Camera Day, when you'll have an opportunity to see a Clydesdale up close and take plenty of pictures.
+The best time to visit is on Clydesdale Camera Day when you'll have an opportunity to see a Clydesdale up close and take plenty of pictures.
 Clydesdale Camera Days are held the first Saturday of each month year round, from 1 until 3 p.m.
-For a glimpse of what you'll experience, peruse my gallery of photos from our visit to the Merrimack brewery on Clydesdale Camera Day in July, 2006.

 The Budweiser brewery is located at 221 Daniel Webster Highway in Merrimack, New Hampshire, which is between Nashua and Manchester.
 Follow the Everett Turnpike/Route 3 to exit 10, then travel east on Industrial Drive to a left on Daniel Webster Highway.

 Free Budweiser brewery tours are offered year round in Merrimack.
 They're open to all visitors, but you must be 21 or over to sample beer at the conclusion of the tour.
 Snacks and soft drinks are also served.
 The brewery is closed on select holidays.

 Beer lovers will want to reserve a spot on the Anheuser-Busch Beermaster Tour for a more in-depth, behind-the-scenes experience.
 You'll even sample beer fresh from the finishing tank!